 The Honors Program gives attorneys a unique opportunity to help interpret and enforce a broad range of labor and employment laws while working in one of the largest legal offices in the federal government.

-The Department currently plans to hire a number of attorneys to begin the Honors Program in the Fall of 2022.
-The program is recruiting attorneys to work in the SOL National Office in Washington, D.C., and in SOL's regional offices across the country.
+The Department currently plans to hire a number of attorneys to begin the Honors Program in the Fall of 2023.
+The program is recruiting attorneys to work in the SOL National Office in Washington, D.C., and in the Atlanta, New York, and Philadelphia regional offices.